How common is the overweight problem?

 - Embark upon a 1000 to 1500 cal per day healthy eating plan with all your nutritional requirements with more protein and less carbohydrate.

-- Incorporate daily physical activity whenever you can even if you suffer from a medical condition which restricts what you can do.
+- Incorporate daily physical activity whenever you can even if you have a medical condition that limits what you can do physically.

 - Talk to your doctor about medications.
 Any weight loss you achieve may require adjustments to the dose of any tablets you take.
 If suitable there is one licensed anti-obesity treatment you might like to try called Orlistat which works by reducing the amount of fat your body absorbs from your food by 30% and can result in 8 to 10% weight loss after one year.
 It can have side-effects however so ask your doctor about these.